mrworf/iceshelf/README.md

 bucket: mybucket
 ```

-Refer to `providers/PROVIDERS.md` for the canonical provider reference.
-The
+Refer to [PROVIDERS.md](PROVIDERS.md) for the canonical provider reference.
-individual files in `providers/*.md` remain available as supplemental notes for
-each provider.

 #### Migrating from older versions